 - Those Two Bad Guys: Cole and Bart.

-- Tranquil Fury: Seen when Dave discovers Ed Peagram reading the stolen sweepstakes letter to other patrons in the bar, mocking Woody.
-Dave calmly approaches Ed, takes back the letter, turns to walk away, thinks twice, turns around, and clocks Ed in the face, all without saying a word.
+- Tranquil Fury: Seen when David discovers Ed Peagram reading the stolen sweepstakes letter to other patrons in the bar, mocking Woody.
+David calmly approaches Ed, takes back the letter, turns to walk away, thinks twice, turns around, and clocks Ed in the face, all without saying a word.

 - Yes, Except No: The sweepstakes contest is real, Woody just misread it thinking that he won said contest while the letter said that Woody was only considered for it.
 He gets a Nice Hat as a consolation prize, though.

 - Your Cheating Heart: Ed reveals that Woody cheated on Kate with a half-Native American girl, and that had Ed not stepped in Woody would have left Kate for her before David was born.
 David is more stunned than anything, but never holds it against his father and instead holds it against Ed for the racist (calling the girl a "Half-breed"), self serving way he brought it up, doing so just to get a piece of Woody's money.